Future Fabrics 2024 Mexico

 Future Fabrics Mexico - Weaving Technology Into Tradition

-Future Fabrics Mexico, weaving technology into tradition is a research project that aims at innovating and developing tools and solutions for the mayan artisanship through a systemic co-creation process working with mayan communities.
+Future Fabrics Mexico, Weaving Technology into tradition is a research project that aims to innovate and develop tools and solutions for the mayan artisanship through a systemic co-creation process working with mayan communities.
 Building upon the Future Fabrics Bhutan 2023, the focus on the Mayan weaving and the Mexican cultural heritage, while learning from the experts, and visiting craftswomen weaving communities.

 The scope of the project is tackling three areas